 To provide this level of detail, you’ll need to create a strategic framework that guides product decisions across all levels.
 You’ll need a portfolio management tool to help.

 With a modern tool in place, you’ll be able to:

-- Define your strategic drivers
+- Define your strategic drivers to empower your teams

-- Standardize your prioritization framework
+- Standardize your prioritization framework to align stakeholders

 - Set resource allocation towards objectives (OKRs) and initiatives